dconnolly/echo_tls/README.md

 ### Verifying the security properties

 [ProVerif](https://bblanche.gitlabpages.inria.fr/proverif/) should be installed before using our script.
 Do **not** use the source package of ProVerif 2.04.
-Indeed, to run properly our models in ProVerif, we asked the developers of ProVerif to add some features, which they did.
-These new features are currently available only on the official [ProVerif Gitlab](https://gitlab.inria.fr/bblanche/proverif/-/tree/improved_scope_lemma).
+Indeed, to run properly our models in ProVerif, we asked the developers of ProVerif to add some features to make lemmas and axioms more expressive, which they did.
+In particular, we rely in our model on the fact that attacker predicates can be used in the conclusion of a lemma and of an axiom.
+This is not possible in ProVerif 2.04 and these features are now currently available only on the official [ProVerif Gitlab](https://gitlab.inria.fr/bblanche/proverif/-/tree/improved_scope_lemma).

 To obtain the source code, you can either:
 - Go to the official [ProVerif Gitlab](https://gitlab.inria.fr/bblanche/proverif/-/tree/improved_scope_lemma).
 Select the branch `improved_scope_lemma` and download the source code from the interface.